Is this the end of Putin? As rebellion brews in Russia, civil war is on the horizon

 One of the most astonishing episodes in modern history is unfolding by the hour as Russia appears to be on the precipice of civil war.
 Artillery and air strikes rain down on the country’s own forces, and the fighters of Yevgeny Prigozhin appear to be marching on Moscow.

-Vladimir Putin gave an emergency televised address after the Wagner Group occupied the military headquarters in Rostov-on-Don, which has acted as a base of operations for Russia’s invasion of Ukraine.
-The president spoke of the bitter strife following the revolution in 2017, when “Russians were killing Russians”, and warned that his country was “facing the toughest battle for its future … it is a question of Russia’s millennial history.”
+Vladimir Putin gave an emergency televised address after the Wagner mercenary group occupied the military headquarters in Rostov-on-Don, which has acted as a base of operations for Russia’s invasion of Ukraine.
+The president spoke of the bitter strife following the revolution in 1917, when “Russians were killing Russians”, and warned that his country was “facing the toughest battle for its future, it is a question of Russia’s millennial history”.

 In a night and morning of constant twists and turns Yevgeny Prigozhin, a former convict and former ally of the president, appeared in Rostov and demanded that the Russian military high command, Putin’s bête noire defence minister Sergei Shoigu, and military chief Valery Gerasimov attend to him.